blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 2. Download latest Blynk release package: [Blynk_Release_v0.3.10.zip](https://github.com/blynkkk/blynk-library/releases/download/v0.3.10/Blynk_Release_v0.3.10.zip).
    It contains 4 libraries, please copy them to Arduino Libraries folder.
-   If you don’t know how to do this, please follow manual Installation [guide](https://www.arduino.cc/en/Guide/Libraries#toc5).
+   If you don’t know how to do this, please follow manual installation [guide](https://www.arduino.cc/en/Guide/Libraries#toc5).

-3. Open Arduino IDE, then select in menu: **File -> Preferences**.
+3. Open the Arduino IDE, then select in the menu: **File -> Preferences**.
-   Click button **Additional Boards Manager URLs** and add this link: http://arduino.esp8266.com/stable/package_esp8266com_index.json
+   Click on **Additional Boards Manager URLs** button and add this link: http://arduino.esp8266.com/stable/package_esp8266com_index.json
    ![File -> Preferences](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/file_preferences.png)

-4. In Arduino IDE menu, open: **Tools -> Board -> Boards Manager**.
+4. In the Arduino IDE menu, open: **Tools -> Board -> Boards Manager**.
    Search for ```esp8266```, and install it:
    ![Tools -> Board -> Boards Manager](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/boards_manager.png)

-# Uploading App Export example
+# Uploading Blynk Demo App example

 1. Open **File -> Examples -> Blynk -> Export_Demo -> myPlant_ESP8266**

 2. Now select **Tools -> Board -> NodeMCU 1.0 (ESP-12E Module)**.

-   **Note:** This board selection works for SparkFun Blynk Board and NodeMCU as well.
+   **Note:** This board selection works for both SparkFun BlynkBoard and NodeMCU.

-3. If you’re using Node MCU, uncomment ```#define USE_NODE_MCU_BOARD``` in the ```myPlant_ESP8266.ino``` file.
+3. If you use Node MCU, uncomment ```#define USE_NODE_MCU_BOARD``` in the ```myPlant_ESP8266.ino``` file.

-4. Click **Verify** and check if everything went OK:
+4. Click on **Verify** button and make sure that example compiled correctly:

    ![Verify](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/verify.png)

-5. Check what ports are available in your **Tools -> Board** menu.
+5. Check the ports that are available in your **Tools -> Board** menu.
-   Connect your board, and select the new port that appeared in **Tools -> Board** menu.
+   Connect the hardware with USB cable and select the port that appeared in **Tools -> Board** menu.

-6. Click **Upload**.
-(You should see some progress bar in the console, and then **Done uploading** message on the status panel.
-After this process is finished, RGB status led should start blinking blue: the board is waiting for configuration).
+6. Click the **Upload** button.
+(You should see a progress bar in the console, followed by **Done uploading** message in the status panel.
+After this process is finished, LED should start blinking blue: which means the board is waiting for configuration).

-7. Unplug the board.
-(You will plug the power again when configuring the board.
-Imagine that you have just unboxed your product).
+The firmware was successfully loaded and is ready.

+You can switch the board off and then on again.
+Imagine you just unboxed the new product.
+LED should be blinking blue.

+TODO: add statuses descriptions + reset instructions

-# Running Blynk myPlant example
+# Running Blynk myPlant Demo

-1. Download Blynk myPlant app (todo : add link) from Google Play, and run it.
+1. Download Blynk myPlant app (todo: add link) from Google Play, and run it.

 2. Follow the steps in WiFi provisioning wizard to connect the hardware to your WiFi network:

-   * Make sure your hardware is powered up (just connect the USB cable).
-RGB led should be blue and blink fast.
+   * Make sure your hardware is powered up (with the battery or USB cable).
+Status LED should be blinking blue frequent.
-   * Click Begin to start device configuration :
+   * In the app click **Begin** to start device configuration:

    ![Step 1](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/provisioning_start.png)

-   * Choose your home WiFi name and password :
+   * Choose your home WiFi SSID and password:

-   **Note**: you may be asked to grant GPS permission, this is fine as in order to get the hardware identifiers during Wi-Fi scan this is required Android permission
+   **Note**: you may be asked for a permission to access GPS.
+It's a regular Android OS permission to get the hardware identifiers during scanning for WiFi networks.

    ![Step 2](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/provisioning_choose_network.png)

-   * Choose device, that you want to configure :
+   * Choose  **myPlant device** in the list of networks.
+This is the board which will be configured.

    ![Step 3](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/provisioning_connect.png)

+   TODO: Very important to explain what happens here.
+Everyone asks about the token, credentials and so on...

-   * Click **DONE** :
+   * Click **DONE**:

    ![Step 4](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/provisioning_done.png)

-   * Enjoy :
+   * Enjoy!

    ![Step 5](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/demo_app.png)

-3. After the board is connected, the app is ready to be used.
+3. After the board is connected, the app is ready.

-   Please note that this is only emulating a plant watering device, as this simple demo would require you to connect all of the modules to create a functional solution.
+   **NOTE: **This is a simulation of a plant watering device.
+All of the data is coming from the hardware, but it's not real.

 # Resetting board configuration